zelalem3/SEcollab/README.md

-The website is deployed at https://www.secollab.com.
-You can read a blog post about the project at https://www.secollab.com/blog/introducing-secollab.
-The project was developed by John Doe and Jane Smith.
+You can read a blog post about the project at https://medium.com/@z88812586/secollab-341254825602.
+The project was developed by Fikadu Getnet and Zelalem Getnet.